Markus Wheaton: 2013 season

-Wheaton made his NFL debut on September 8, 2013 against the Tennessee Titans.
+Wheaton made his NFL debut on September 8, 2013, against the Tennessee Titans.
 On September 29, 2013, Wheaton made his first career start and made 3 catches for 26 yards in a 34–27 loss to the Minnesota Vikings.
 During a Week 11 matchup with the Detroit Lions, he made a season-high 3 receptions for 38 yards.
 He finished his rookie season with 6 catches for 64 yards in 12 games and 1 start.

 2014 season

-During the 2014 offseason, the Pittsburgh Steelers lost veteran wide receiver Emmanuel Sanders to the Denver Broncos via free agency.
+During the 2014 offseason, the Steelers lost veteran wide receiver Emmanuel Sanders to the Denver Broncos via free agency.
 With the loss of Sanders, Wheaton was given a larger role in the offense.

 On September 7, 2014, he started the season opener against the Cleveland Browns and ended the game with a season-high 6 receptions and 97 yards.
 In Week 8, Wheaton made 5 catches for 56-yards and caught his first career touchdown in a 51–34 victory over the Indianapolis Colts.
 The next game, he caught 2 passes for 62 receiving yards and scored a 47-yard touchdown in a win over the Baltimore Ravens.
 He played in his first career postseason game on January 3, 2015, and made 5 receptions for 66-yards in a 17-30 loss to the Ravens.
 He finished his second season with 53 receptions, 644 receiving yards, and 2 touchdowns in 11 starts and 16 games.

 2015 season

 Wheaton began appearing more in the slot position as Martavis Bryant emerged last season.
 With Bryant becoming more solidified in the offense, Wheaton was poised to become a full-time receiver during 2015.
 Wheaton began the season starting against the New England Patriots and caught 3 passes for 55-yards in a 28–21 loss.
 On October 12, 2015, he caught a 72-yard touchdown pass from Michael Vick in a 24–20 victory at the San Diego Chargers.
 During a Week 12 loss at Seattle, Wheaton made a career-high 9 catches for 201-yards and scores on a 69-yard touchdown.
 On December 20, 2015, he continued to make progress as he made 6 receptions for 62-yards and a touchdown in a 34–27 victory over the Denver Broncos.
-Wheaton finished the regular season with 44 receptions for 749 yards and 5 touchdowns, and his 17.0 yards per reception was No. 10 among NFL wide receivers in 2015.
+Wheaton finished the regular season with 44 receptions for 749 yards and five touchdowns, and his 17.0 yards per reception was ninth among NFL wide receivers in 2015.